 - Durable.
 Bona’s commercial-grade waterborne finishes, like Bona Traffic HD®, outperform all waterborne competitor finishes in durability tests and are used on hardwood floors in malls, airports, restaurants, bars and other high-traffic commercial spaces worldwide.

-If you’re looking for a professional contractor for your floor finish needs, consider a Bona Certified Craftsman®.
-These professionals are trained in all Bona® floor systems and can give your floors the look you want and the protection you from toxic alternatives.
+If you’re looking for a professional contractor for your floor repair needs, consider a Bona Certified Craftsman®.
+These professionals are trained in all Bona® floor systems and can give your floors the look you want and the protection from toxic alternatives.
 Find a Bona Certified Craftsman near you.